-The Women's Center faculty coordinators can be contacted at (516) 572-7698 in Building M, Room 14.
-Call for office hours.
+The Women's Center faculty coordinators can be contacted at (516) 572-7698 in Building M, Room 14 or visit us online at www.ncc.edu/womensresourcecenter.

 Media, Arts & Cultural Organizations

 Theatre

 The Department of Theatre and Dance presents an extensive, open-to-the-public production program which includes a children's musical, a dance concert, a joint production with the Africana Studies Department, and numerous other plays and musicals.
 Auditions for these productions are open to students enrolled for a minimum of 6 credits at the College, and all interested students are encouraged to audition.
 Audition notices are posted on the Call Board in the Theatre (Building W).